ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Applications | Continuously back up keys in the region that the service operates in, and automatically recover and restart service components after any disaster event. | None. {{site.data.keyword.IBM_notm}} and {{site.data.keyword.keymanagementserviceshort}} are fully responsible for managing disaster recovery. |
 | Virtual Private Endpoints (VPE) | VPE does not support automatically switching to backup during failover at this time. | VPE settings, specifically the Internet Protocol (IP) address, need to be manually updated during disaster recovery procedures. |
 | Private Endpoint (PE) | PE will not support allowed IP settings during disaster recovery at this time, but an announcement on this topic will be made soon. | PE settings, specifically the Internet Protocol (IP) address, need to be manually updated during disaster recovery procedures. |
-{: caption="Table 5.
-Responsibilities for disaster recovery" caption-side="top"}
+{: caption="Responsibilities for disaster recovery" caption-side="top"}